Exploration of Uranus: Voyager 2

 Voyager 2 made its closest approach to Uranus on January 24, 1986, coming within 81,500 km of the planet's cloud tops.
 This was the probe's first solo planetary flyby, since Voyager 1 ended its tour of the outer planets at Saturn's moon Titan.

-Uranus is the third-largest planet in the Solar System.
+Uranus is the third-largest and fourth most massive planet in the Solar System.
 It orbits the Sun at a distance of about 2.8 e9km and completes one orbit every 84 years.
 The length of a day on Uranus as measured by Voyager 2 is 17 hours and 14 minutes.
-Uranus is distinguished by the fact that it is tipped on its side.
+Uranus is distinguished by its axial tilt of 97.77°, it is essentially tipped on its side.
 Its unusual position is thought to be the result of a collision with a planet-sized body early in the Solar System's history.
 Given its odd orientation, with its polar regions exposed to sunlight or darkness for long periods and Voyager 2 set to arrive around the time of Uranus's solstice, scientists were not sure what to expect at Uranus.

 The presence of a magnetic field at Uranus was not known until Voyager 2's arrival.
 The intensity of the field is roughly comparable to that of Earth's, though it varies much more from point to point because of its large offset from the center of Uranus.
 The peculiar orientation of the magnetic field suggests that the field is generated at an intermediate depth in the interior where the pressure is high enough for water to become electrically conductive.
 Voyager 2 found that one of the most striking influences of the sideways position of the planet is its effect on the tail of the magnetic field, which is itself tilted 60 degrees from the planet's axis of rotation.
 The magnetotail was shown to be twisted by the planet's rotation into a long corkscrew shape behind the planet.

 Radiation belts at Uranus were found to be of an intensity similar to those at Saturn.
 The intensity of radiation within the belts is such that irradiation would quickly darken (within 100,000 years) any methane trapped in the icy surfaces of the inner moons and ring particles.
 This may have contributed to the darkened surfaces of the moons and ring particles, which are almost uniformly gray in color.